hughfm/wdi-twitterbot/README.md

 This project was part of the Web Development Immersive (WDI) course at General Assembly.
 We held a mock conference, and built an API and website for it as a group project.

-The Twitter bot grew out of the idea to provide access to all the relevant information from the conference website, all through a Twitter account.
+The Twitter bot grew out of the idea to provide access to all the relevant information from the conference website, by communicating with a bot connected to a Twitter account.

 ## Usage